 Do we have any National Park enthusiasts?
 We know you’re out there!
 That’s our parents up there in that photo at Mount Rushmore National Memorial with some of their grandkids.
 And as much as they don’t like to admit it, they now fit into the dreaded “Senior Citizen” category.
 They love exploring our beautiful country, especially with grandchildren in tow.
 Speaking of which… we spotted a pretty outstanding deal going on right now for your parents (or grandparents) who fit into this same senior citizen category that we had to share with you.
-Through August 28th, those senior citizens can get a LIFETIME pass into all national parks and federal recreation lands for just $10!
-After the 28th, it jumps to $80.
+Through August 27th, those senior citizens can get a LIFETIME pass into all national parks and federal recreation lands for just $10!
+After the 27th, it jumps to $80.
 This is the first time the government has increased the price since 1994.
 The change is part of legislation that was passed last year by Congress.
 To learn more about the pass and the changes, click here.
 To purchase your senior citizen pass online, click here.* To purchase it in person, find a list of the sites here.
 The America the Beautiful Pass, as their senior citizen pass is known, gets you into more than 2,000 federal sites.
-The deal covers all entrance […]
+The deal covers all entrance fees […]

 “Whatever you do, tell the truth.”
 Grover Cleveland If tabloids existed back in the 19th century, Grover Cleveland would have made all the covers.
 Cleveland was known for his honesty and even quickly rose through the ranks of politics because of his impeccable reputation.
 Yet, he fathered an illegitimate child and secretly dated and then married a college girl who was nearly 30 years his junior.
 To top it off, he also had a secret surgery aboard a yacht (though Americans wouldn’t learn that until decades later) during his second term.
 Speaking of that second term, Grover Cleveland, our president of the week, also became our only president to serve two-non-consecutive terms.
 Yep, he was both our 22nd and 24th president.